samsalisbury/psyringe/README.md

 1. `func (...Anything) Anything`
 2. `func (...Anything) (Anything, error)`

-Just to clarify: `Anything` means literally any type, and in the signatures above can heave a different value each time it is seen.
+Just to clarify: `Anything` means literally any type, and in the signatures above can have a different value each time it is seen.
 For example, all of the following types are considered to be constructors:

 - func() int
 - func() (int, error)